Saquon Barkley Injury Update: Giants Running Back May Have Suffered Season-Ending ACL Tear

 — PFF (@PFF) September 20, 2020

 As ESPN reported, Barkley was ruled out for the game while undergoing further testing.
-The Giants had not yet released a statement on the severity of the injury, but a torn ACL would likely be a season ender as it would require surgery and then several months of recovery.
+The Giants have not yet released a statement on the severity of the injury, but a torn ACL would likely be a season-ender as it would require surgery and then several months of recovery.
 It would also be a blow to the team’s rebuilding plans, which have hinged around both Barkley and second-year quarterback Daniel Jones.

 The report noted that the year was already off to a difficult start for the team and Barkley, who had just 6 yards on 15 carries in Week 1.
 He did have four carries for 28 yards in Week 2 before his injury, including an 18-yard run.

-As ESPN added, he has already been hampered by injuries often in his young career.
+As ESPN added, he has been hampered by injuries often in his young career.

 “Barkley, 23, is in his third professional season after being selected with the second overall pick in the 2018 NFL draft,” the report noted.
 “After a huge rookie season in which he accumulated more than 2,000 total yards from scrimmage, he was hampered by a high ankle sprain last year.”

 The report added that Sunday was the first game that the Giants quarterback had all of his top weapons healthy since taking over the starting job last year.
-That included wide receivers Sterling Shepard, Darius Slay, and Golden Tate along with Barkley and tight end Evan Engram.
+That included wide receivers Sterling Shepard and Golden Tate, along with Barkley and tight end Evan Engram.
 That lasted just a little more than a quarter, with Barkley going off the field and not returning.

 Shepard was hurt later in the half, going down after being tackled by Bears cornerback Jalen Johnson following a catch.
 The severity of his injury was not yet known, either.

 A more in-depth update on Barkley’s injury is expected by Monday.